onflow/cadence/.github/ISSUE_TEMPLATE/bug-report.md

 - Are you having a problem with the language server in Visual Studio Code?
   - Go to settings, search for "Cadence".
 Under "Cadence > Trace: Server": Select `verbose`.
 Restart
   - Reproduce the problem
-  - Copy the log output here: Choose `View` -> `Output`, then select “Cadence” in right top drop down
+  - Copy the log output here: Choose `View` -> `Output`, then select "Cadence" in right top drop down

 -->